chickendrop89/adguardhome-pauser/README.md

 Some media websites may refuse to load content if advertising-related domains are blocked.

-This project aims to temporarily disable AdGuardHome protection for the client/network when the user-specified domains with anti-adblock measures are queried.
+This project aims to temporarily disable AdGuardHome protection for the client/network when the user-specified domains with anti-adblock javascript/measures are queried.

 This functionality is most effective on websites that do not immediately display an anti-adblock popup but do so after a user selects some content (e.g., unnamed movie websites 🏴‍☠️).